tristanballard/starter-academic/content/post/KerasFunctionalAPI/index.md

 ---
-title: RiverHeatNet: Building a river temperature neural network with Keras functional API
+title: RiverHeatNet Building a river temperature neural network with Keras functional API
 subtitle:

 # Summary for listings and search engines